-Resilience in Crisis: Building a Disaster Recovery Plan for Your Small Business
+How to Develop a Disaster Recovery Plan for a Small Business

-In a time when threats range from natural disasters to cyberattacks, it’s critical for small businesses to prepare for the unexpected.
+In a time when threats range from natural disasters to cyberattacks, small businesses must prepare for the unexpected.
 Developing a comprehensive Disaster Recovery plan is not just a safety measure; it’s a vital part of ensuring your business’s resilience and stability.
-In this guide, we will explore the essential steps and measures a small business must take to not only anticipate but also navigate through such crises.
+In this guide, we will explore the essential steps and measures a small business must take to not only anticipate, but also navigate through such crises.
+We’ll discuss essential tools and strategies to ensure IT continuity during and after a disaster.

 According to the Federal Emergency Management Agency (FEMA), 40% of small businesses never reopen after a disaster and another 25% fail within one year.
 To effectively manage these risks, small businesses must first conduct a comprehensive assessment of potential threats.
 This involves: